Gavin-Yinld/csmFinder/readme.md

 #for single-cell methylome
 candidate2 <- find_candidate(segment2,data_type="single-cell",depth=10)
 ```
 ## Step 3.
-Identify pCSM segment with bipolar methylation pattern
+Identify pCSM segment
 For bulk methylomes, a nonparametric Bayesian clustering algorithm is used for grouping the sequence reads into hyper- and hypo-methylated subset and determining the genomic loci with significant difference bwtween two subsets as so called pCSM loci.
-For single cell methylomes, a beta mixture model is used to identify the genomic loci with bipolar methylation pattern across single cells.
+For single cell methylomes, a beta mixture model is involved to group the single cells into hyper- and hypo-methylated subsets.
 ```perl
 #for bulk methylome
 pcsm_segment <- csmFinder(candidate,data_type='regular')